Tonsillectomy and Adenoidectomy

 Tonsillectomy is one of the most common procedures performed on children in the United States.
-In a traditional tonsillectomy, the tonsils are removed completely which exposes the muscles surrounding the throat.
-This results in considerable post-operative discomfort and pain, especially when trying to eat after surgery.
-In addition, when the scab heals and falls off, there is a risk of bleeding as well.
+Traditionally, the tonsils are completely removed and exposes the muscles surrounding the throat.
+As a result, kids are in considerable post-operative discomfort and pain, especially when trying to eat after surgery.
+In addition, there is a risk of bleeding when the scab heals and falls off.

-The ENT team at CHOC Children’s offers intracapsular tonsillectomy (IT) as an alternative to traditional complete tonsillectomy.
+The ENT team at CHOC Children’s offers intracapsular tonsillectomy (IT) as an alternative.
 In this procedure, a small portion of the tonsils are left behind.
-The muscles surrounding the throat are covered by the remaining tonsil and are not exposed, which makes eating after surgery much less painful and there is much lower risk of bleeding after surgery.
-Compared to a traditional tonsillectomy, an intracapsular tonsillectomy involves much less pain, earlier return to regular diet, smaller chances of readmission due to dehydration and much lower risk of postoperative bleeding.
+The remaining tonsils cover the muscles surrounding the throat, which makes eating dramatically less painful with lower risk of bleeding after surgery.
+In contrast to the traditional method, an IT procedure involves much less pain, earlier return to regular diet, smaller chances of readmission due to dehydration and much lower risk of postoperative bleeding.

 The regrowth rate of intracapsular tonsillectomy at CHOC procedure is 0.5-1%.